 Oh dear, sorry, out of focus and I can’t go back!
 Fantastic berries on the Callicarpa dichiotona variegata, such a wonderful colour.

 There were still lots of Cyclamen hederifolium flowering which looked so pretty under all the huge trees.

 Lots of different Phormium were adding their evergreen colours to the tapestry, their spiky leaves contrasting with everything round them.

-More cornus, this time C. sanguinea Amrys’ Winter Orange which contrasts with the grasses in front, their bleached leaves blowing in the freezing wind.
+More cornus, this time C. sanguinea Amrys’ Winter Orange which contrasts with the Crown Artificial grass in front, their bleached leaves blowing in the freezing wind.

 It’s nice to see someone else with a large patch of Ophiopogon planiscapus nigrescens used as ground cover like I do!!